 You must know all the elements in the periodic table along with their atomic masses, atomic numbers, quantum numbers, and energies.
 You must know which elements belong to which groups and which periods.
 Also, do learn the electronic configuration, electronegativities, and melting points of some prominent elements, like sulfuric compounds and nitrogen compounds.

 If you have a grip on the periodic table, inorganic chemistry will be a lot easier to prepare.
-So, make sure you learn about the Periodic Table and revise the information about elements on daily basis.
+So, make sure you learn about the Periodic Table and revise the information about elements daily.
+The MDCAT Timetable is also updated according to the latest.

 Separate out the Common but Important Key Points